Der Stein der Weisen: Reception and study

 The work was initially popular, but was largely absent from the standard repertoire for the two centuries after 1814.
 American musicologist David Buch announced the discovery of a Viennese score with attributions to all five composers.
 This was taken by some to indicate that Der Stein der Weisen was a previously unknown Mozart work, although in fact only a duet ("Nun, liebes Weibchen", known as the "cat duet") and two sections of the act 2 finale were attributed to him.
+Mozart's contributions are catalogued as K. 714.

-The autograph of "Nun, liebes Weibchen" (K. 625/592a) is held by the Bibliothèque Nationale in Paris; the rest of the original score is lost.
+The autograph of "Nun, liebes Weibchen" (K. 625/592a/Anh.A 64) is held by the Bibliothèque Nationale in Paris; the rest of the original score is lost.
 The work is known from a ca. 1795 copy.

+The manuscript of nearly the entire opera has been found at Hamburg State Library by David J. Buch in 1996 and he made the first edition in 1998.

+Another manuscript is available at the Frankfurt University Library or Universitätsbibliothek Johann Christian Senckenberg Frankfurt am Main under Signature "Mus Hs Opern 508 (1) containing the aria of Forte "Die Lieb ist wohl ein närrisch Ding" which is lacking in the Hamburg source.

 Performances

 The singspiel was premiered on 11 September 1790 in the Theater auf der Wieden, conducted by Henneberg.
 It was first recorded by the Boston Baroque in 1999.

-Modern performances were mounted at the Hampstead & Highgate Festival, Augsburg Opera and Pepperdine University in 2001, by Bampton Classical Opera in 2002, by Combattimento Consort Amsterdam in 2003, the Astoria Music Festival, Garsington Opera and Salzburg's Haus für Mozart in 2006, Opernhaus Zürich (at the Stadttheater Winterthur) in 2010, and the Tiroler Landestheater in Innsbruck in 2018.
+After the successful world premiere, the opera was performed over 24 years without interruption, the last performance was on 28 February 1814 in Linz, Austria.

+Performances after discovery of the manuscript and re-publication by Buch in 1998 include: